 Relocation issues become more serious when it involves your family.
 You will need to consider several additional factors if you have kids and you get the IT job abroad.
 All your mind will be brainstormed by one question – ‘What is the best for my kid at living and learning arrangements?’.
 This article is devoted to another hot issue when moving abroad – helping hand for parents in the form of day-care centers and schools.

-Kinderopvang – is a general title for all forms of childcare at the Netherlands.
-You have the ability to choose exactly what you need, as most centers schedule from 08:00 to 18:00 and they offer an all-day care.
+Kinderopvang – is a general title for all forms of childcare in the Netherlands.
+You have the ability to choose exactly what you need, as most centers schedule from 08:00 to 18:00 and they offer all-day care.
 Some have longer opening hours and a half-day or even 24-hour care.
 Let’s take a deeper look into this issue.

 - You may find a childminder, registered with an agency, to care your children at your or their home.
 At the Netherlands they are called gastouders.
 They can watch for up to 6 children of any age to 13 years.
 The agency (Gastouderbureau) selects personnel and inspects places of care for child’s safety and hygiene.
 Childminders not only babysit your children, they also give them an early years education.
-You should pay attention that childminders work at the parents’ home no longer that 3 days per week.
+You should pay attention that childminders work at the parents’ home no longer than 3 days per week.
 The childminder’s minimum wage of EUR 10 per hour and 8 percent holiday pay.
 Also, you will pay the agency a monthly charge for their ongoing support, input and administration time.
 Generally, it’s EUR 56 for one child, EUR 93 for two children and EUR 123 for three children.
 Some agencies have a fixed fee around EUR 25–30 per family.
 Plus, registration fees, by the way, it is a long-term procedure.
 It was decreased from EUR 759 to EUR 464.
 Registration fees do not apply in Aalten, Alkmaar, Apeldoorn, Soest and Uithoorn.
 So, if you’re looking for care on a brief period – it won’t fit you, because of protracted registration.

-- If you need a full-time care at your home you might call on Nannies, babysitters, and other private caregivers.
+- If you need full-time care at your home you might call on Nannies, babysitters, and other private caregivers.
 They can be hired to work during the day, evenings, weekdays or weekends.
 An average hourly rate is EUR 8 to EUR 10.
 Also, there are young internationals who come to the Netherlands for a year for studying – an au pair.
 In that time they live with the family and take care of the children.
 Au pairs receive between EUR 300 and 340 euros pocket money per month.
 You provide he/she with the own room, bathroom, Dutch classes and some other stuff.
 They become a member of your family.